yeweiysh/RN-Nets/README.md

 # RN-Nets
-This repository contains the codes of RN-Nets for the paper Relational Neighbor Neural Networks submitted to IEEE Transactions on Knowledge and Data Engineering.
+This repository contains the codes of RN-Nets for the paper "Semi-supervised Classification with Relational Neighbor Neural Networks" submitted to ACM TKDD.